janeshdev/I-don-t-know-fortran/README.md

 If we want to delete the file then we can use
 	CLOSE(7, STATUS = 'DELETE')

-### Append files in Fortran
+### Append files in FORTRAN

-To do the appends in fortran we could do something like:
+To do the appends in FORTRAN we could do something like:

 	OPEN(95,FILE=OUTDIR//'*.OUT',POSITION='APPEND',STATUS='OLD',  FORM='BINARY')
 	!
 Some code